oleh-kazban-gl/Project-Platformer/README.md

 ## About

 Game is roughly based on [Dark Blue](http://www.lessmilk.com/games/10) by Thomas Palef.
-I chose this game because it is both entertaining and minimalist, and because it can be built without too much code.
+This game is choosed because it is both entertaining and minimalist, and because it can be built without too much code.
 It looks like this:

 ![Platformer](http://eloquentjavascript.net/img/darkblue.png)